muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 A **Lot** value is a general purpose arbitrarily-large ordered sequence of *multiplied members*, which explicitly does not represent any kind of thing in particular, and is simply the sum of its multiplied members.
-A **Lot** in the general case may have multiple multiplied mmembers that are the same, and any duplicates may or may not exist at consecutive ordinal positions.
+A **Lot** in the general case may have multiple multiplied members that are the same, and any duplicates may or may not exist at consecutive ordinal positions.
-A **Lot** value is dense; iff it has any multiplied members, then its first-ordered multiplied member is at ordinal position `0`, and its last-ordinal-positioned multiplied mmember is at the ordinal position that is one less than the count of its multiplied mmembers.
+A **Lot** value is dense; iff it has any multiplied members, then its first-ordered multiplied member is at ordinal position `0`, and its last-ordinal-positioned multiplied member is at the ordinal position that is one less than the count of its multiplied members.

 A multiplied member is conceptually a *member*/*multiplicity* pair such that a *member* is any other value at all and a *multiplicity* is a real number